ryebr3ad/usefel_shell_scripts/README.md

-# Useful Shell Scripts
+# Usefel Shell Scripts

-A collection of shell scripts that I find to be useful for daily happenings and organization
+A collection of shell scripts that I find to be useful for daily happenings and organization.
+I misspelled "Useful" so I guess I'm stuck with that blunder